-Many AAFMAA members have asked us about the “new” retirement system, which was approved by Congress in the 2016 National Defense Authorization Act.
-This is the first major change in military retirement since World War II and its impact is significant and important for the military and the nation.
+Many AAFMAA members continue to ask about the “new” military retirement system, also known as the Blended Retirement System (BRS) which was approved by Congress in the 2016 National Defense Authorization Act.
+This was the first major change in military retirement since World War II, and it has a lasting impact on military families.

-Currently, military retirees receive a pension only after completing 20 years of service.
+This article explains a little more about the Blended Retirement System that applies to all service members joining the military after 1 January 2018.
+Previously, military retirees received a pension after completing 20 years of service.
 That pension starts at 50 percent of salary at 20 years, increasing to 75 percent after 30 years.
-This retirement system is similar to other defined benefit plans from the 1950s that rewarded only those who stayed at a company for a career.
-The current system provides nothing to those who stay less than 20 years, is not what workers want today, and has become increasingly expensive.
+This pension benefit was similar to other defined benefit plans from the 1950s that rewarded employees who stayed at a company for a entire career.
+The problem was that this system did not support those who stayed less than 20 years and the benefits were becoming expensive.

-The new military retirement system, which starts in 2018, has three basic parts.
-First, it adds a “defined contribution” component, similar to a 401k in the private sector.
-It starts with an automatic contribution by the military of 1 percent of a servicemember’s base pay in their personal Thrift Savings Plan account.
-The servicemember can also contribute a percentage of his or her base pay, which the military will match up to 5 percent.
-After serving two years, soldiers, Marines, sailors, airmen, and Coast Guardsmen can take those savings, with the matching contribution, to their next job.
-Second, to retain experienced officers and noncommissioned officers, the new plan provides a continuation pay “bonus” at 12 years of service of at least 2.5 months of pay for those who commit to serve an additional 4 years.
-Third, the new plan reduces the pension paid to retirees after 20 years of service by 20 percent.
-This reduced pension over the lifetime of the retiree achieves the cost savings to permit the first two parts of the plan.
-The plan will be mandatory for those who join the military in 2018 and beyond.
-Those currently serving are grandfathered under the old plan, but those with less than 12 years of service can choose the new plan.
+The BRS has three basic parts.
+First, it added a “defined contribution” component, similar to a 401k in the private sector.
+It has an automatic contribution amount by the military of 1 percent of a servicemember’s base pay to their personal Thrift Savings Plan account.
+The servicemember can also contribute an additional percentage of their base pay, which the military will match up to 5 percent.
+The plan has a two year vesting schedule.
+This means that after serving two years, soldiers, Marines, sailors, airmen, and Coast Guardsmen can take their savings and matching contributions to their next job.
+Second, to retain experienced officers and noncommissioned officers, the BRS provides a continuation pay “bonus” at 12 years of service of at least 2.5 months of pay for those who commit to serving an additional four years.
+Third, the plan reduces the pension paid to retirees after 20 years of service by 20 percent.
+This reduced pension over the lifetime of the retiree achieves an estimated cost savings to the government to support the first two parts of the plan.

-From a national perspective, this new retirement system not only helps recruit and retain a better military, but can save money.
-Although exact savings depend on participation rates and other details, the plan could save $2 billion per year.
-This program represents a first step in limiting the increasing cost of military personnel compensation.
+From a national perspective, the BRS not only helps recruit and retain a better military but also helps the military become more responsible about saving.
+Although the exact savings will depend on participation rates, the plan should save the government almost $2 billion per year.
 Although the military has fewer people today than at any time since World War II, total military personnel costs are 25 percent higher than they were in 2000, after accounting for inflation.
-By reasonably reforming military compensation, the United States can continue to have the best military in the world and be in a better position to afford it.
+By reasonably reforming military compensation, the United States continues to have the best military in the world and be in a better position financially.

-Finally, this program provides an example of bipartisan entitlement reform that works.
-This change to the retirement system started in 2011 with a radical proposal by the Defense Business Board, which would not have worked, but started people thinking about the problem.
-Pentagon leaders and Congress examined the issue and established the Military Compensation and Retirement Modernization Commission (MCRMC), with a distinguished group of commissioners and staff.
-After significant input and study, the MCRMC presented a balanced, reasonable proposal, and it became the basis for the change in the retirement system.
+Changes to military retirement started in 2011 with a radical proposal by the Defense Business Board, which did not work, but helped people think about improving the retirement system.
+Pentagon leaders and Congress examined the issues and established the Military Compensation and Retirement Modernization Commission (MCRMC), with a distinguished group of commissioners and staff.
+After significant input and study, the MCRMC presented a balanced, reasonable proposal, and it is now the BRS system in place.